lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 ## Prompt Design

-In addition to writing awesome reviews of your professors, you can design prompts to get GPT to do all sorts of suprising things.
+You can design prompts to get GPT to do all sorts of suprising things.
 For instance, GPT-3/4 can perform [few-shot learning](https://arxiv.org/abs/2005.14165).
-Given a few examples of a task, it can learn a pattern very quickly and then be used for classification tasks.
+Given a few examples of a task, it can "learn" a pattern very quickly and then be used for classification tasks.
 It often times helps to tell the model what you want it to do.
+Use some of the tips and tricks we [talked about in class](https://laramartin.net/interactive-fiction-class/slides/lecture-04_output.pdf).

 ## Fine-Tuning